Home > Income Tax > Help Center > FAQs Taxes PaidLast Updated: Nov 19th 2024

 Income earned in the twelve months contained in the period from 1st April to 31st March (commonly called Financial Year [FY]) is taken into account for purposes of calculating Income Tax.
 Under the income tax Act this period is called a previous year.

 Taxes are collected by three means: a) voluntary payment by persons into various designated Banks.
-For example Advance Tax and Self-Assessment Tax. b) Taxes deducted at source [TDS] on your behalf from the payments receivable by you. c) Taxes collected at source [TCS] on your behalf at the time of spending.
+For example, Advance Tax and Self-Assessment Tax. b) Taxes deducted at source [TDS] on your behalf from the payment receivable by you. c) Taxes collected at source [TCS] on your behalf at the time of spending.
 It is the constitutional obligation of every person earning income to compute his income and pay taxes correctly

 TDS means ‘Tax Deducted at Source’.
 TDS is one of the modes of collection of taxes, by which a certain percentage of amount is deducted by a person at the time of making / crediting certain specific nature of payment to the other person and deducted amount is remitted to the Government Account.